Nursery

 Homework

-Homework will be set on a Tuesday through our online learning platform, SeeSaw.
-A link for which is placed below:
+Homework will be set on a Tuesday through our online learning platform, Tapestry.
+You can search for this through the app store or via an email login.

 All homework should be completed by the following Monday and Mrs Russell will check and respond to this within that time.
 Some homework will involve an activity through the app, and other homework challenges will be a practical challenge for you to complete with your child.